 Pricing per guest is a pricing strategy that allows you to set different rates for the same room or unit based on the number of guests staying.
-Different pricing per guest models can help increase your bookings by using a tailored approach to pricing that appeals to a wider range of potential guests.
-If you are interested in setting up pricing per guest, you can do so via your Connectivity partner, as explained here.
+Different pricing per guest models can increase your bookings using a tailored approach to pricing that appeals to a wider range of potential guests.
+You can set up pricing per guest via your connectivity partner, as explained here.

 Choosing a pricing per guest model

 To enable pricing per guest for your property, you need to be using one of the three pricing models below:

 In this model, your existing standard price becomes the maximum occupancy rate for a room, and rates for each occupancy are calculated as one or more offsets.
 These offsets can be in the form of a percentage or an absolute value.

 Here’s an example of triple occupancy room with the derived pricing model:

 - Base rate for maximum occupancy of three guests: $100

 - Offset for one unit change in occupancy: 5%

 - Rate for double occupancy with 5% discount: $95